| Connection | Mode | Min.Latency | AverageLatency (ms) | Max.Latency | Polling rate | Jitter | OSBuild ver. | FWGPDL ver. | Gamesir T4 pro - Sticks Latency [Experimental] |

 Latency

-- The horizontal axis (X-axis) measures the time that has passed from pressing the button to the game responding.
-This time is called "latency".
+- The horizontal axis (X-axis) measures the time elapsed from the button press or stick deflection to the game's response.
+This time is called “latency”.

 - The vertical axis (Y-axis) shows how often we got such a result, in percentages.